-The interest rate for crop year commodity loans less than one year disbursed during April is 1.625%, down from 2.5% in March.
+The interest rate for crop year commodity loans less than one year disbursed during August is 1.125%, same as in July.

-For approved April interest rates for Farm Storage Facility Loans, visit www.fsa.usda.gov/news-room/news-releases/2020/usda-announces-commodity-credit-corporation-lending-rates-for-april-2020
+For approved August interest rates for Farm Storage Facility Loans visit: https://www.fsa.usda.gov/news-room/news-releases/2020/usda-announces-commodity-credit-corporation-lending-rates-for-august-2020

 Coronavirus Aid, Relief, and Economic Security (CARES) Act